 Payments (excluding costs for services and insurance) made under operating leases are recognised in the profit and loss account on a straight-line basis over the term of the lease.
 Lease incentives received are recognised in the profit and loss account as an integral part of the total lease expense.
+As the operating leases are deemed immaterial, costs of leases and associated liabilities were not capitalised and IFRS 16 was not implemented.

-1.13.
+1.12.
 Taxation